 “As is evident, most oils are suitable for use during pregnancy; the real danger comes when the dosages are incorrect or irresponsible.
 Essential oils work with the body, not against it.
 The body always remains in control with low doses of oils. “

-The issue of safety of essential oils during pregnancy is still open to debate because the quality of many essential oils provided to clients or therapists are doubtful.
-It is recommended that you thus seek out and use the highest quality essential oils, carrier oils and other aromatherapy products in order to promote health and well-being.
+The issue of the safety of essential oils during pregnancy is still open to debate because the quality of many essential oils provided to clients or therapists is doubtful.
+It is recommended that you thus seek out and use the highest quality essential oils, carrier oils, and other aromatherapy products in order to promote health and well-being.
 Therapeutic essential oils can present a very little hazard in comparison to synthetic oils.

 The use of essential oils during pregnancy can be very beneficial.
 As with any other stage of life, essential oils are metabolised in the body when applied or inhaled.
 The body’s natural intelligence “knows how to break them down and utilise them to balance the human physiology.”

 There are however some differences in how the body responds to essential oils when pregnant, including: